 Some medical marijuana is formulated to provide symptom relief without the intoxicating, mood-altering effects associated with recreational use of marijuana.

 Is medical marijuana available as a prescription medicine?

-They can be legally prescribed for the treatment of nausea and vomiting caused by chemotherapy when other treatments have failed.
-Dronabinol may also be used for the treatment of anorexia associated with weight loss in people with AIDS.
+Cannabidiol can be used for certain forms of severe epilepsy.
+Dronabinol can be used for nausea and vomiting caused by cancer chemotherapy and for anorexia associated with weight loss in people with AIDS.